NASA-IMPACT/Surya/README.md

 | Active Region Segmentation | IoU | **0.768** | 0.688 (UNet) | 12% |
 | Solar Wind Prediction | RMSE | **75.92** | 93.76 (ResNet50) | 19% |
 | EUV Spectra Modeling | MAPE | **1.48%** | 1.68% (AlexNet) | 12% |

-## 🤝 Contributing

-We welcome contributions to the Surya project!
-Please see our contribution guidelines and feel free to:

-- 🐛 Report bugs and issues
-- 💡 Suggest new features or applications
-- 🔧 Submit pull requests for improvements
-- 📖 Improve documentation and examples

 ## 📄 Citation